 6. THE GOODY BAGS

-We recommend using recyclable paper bags, or bags made from un-dyed fabric...
-In other words, bags that can be reused or recycled.
+We recommend using recyclable paper bags, or bags made from fabric; in other words, bags that can be recycled or reused.

 When it comes to choosing a few take-home treats to go into the bags, look for sweets that have natural flavour and colouring.
 Dark chocolate and carob contain less sugar than milk and white chocolate - but obviously aren't to all kids’ taste!
 The aim is quality confectionary and not too much of it.